How to skim coat walls for painting

 7. Painting

 Once the final coat has dried and you are happy with the finish you can sand any imperfections and remove any surface dust by hoovering and wiping the wall.
-At this point, you should refer to the manufacturer’s guidelines to determine if you need to prime before painting a wall.
+At this point, you should refer to the manufacturer’s guidelines to determine if you need to prime before painting a wall or when learning how to paint a ceiling.
 Some joint compounds are paintable without the need for a primer, although I would still consider mist coating (diluting down the first coat of paint) as drywall mud can be quite absorbent.
 Once primed or mist coated, you are ready to paint the wall.

-See our guide for how to paint on new plaster too, if you have followed this route instead.
+See our guide for how to paint on new plaster too, if you have followed this route instead, and avoid learning these six things the hard way when tackling the fifth wall.

 Smoothing walls without plastering